What is the Acton Power Choice program?

 Why should I opt up to 100% renewable electricity?

-The 100% Green option purchases renewable electricity to match 100% of your electricity use, all from renewable energy projects in New England.
+The Acton Power Choice Green option gives you 100% renewable electricity, all from renewable energy projects in New England.

 Choosing this option means making the most significant contribution possible in the program to sustainability and to the New England economy.